Museau/SEVN-data/README.md

 # SEVN-data

-Data pre-processing for SEVN: Sidewalk Simulator Environment for Visual Navigation.
+Data pre-processing for SEVN: Sidewalk Simulation Environment for Visual Navigation.
 This takes raw 360 degree video as an input.
 The camera used was the Vuze+.

 ![pipeline.png](pipeline.png)